drakefys2019/labs/_projects/lab1/lab1.md

 ![Capture Image 3A](captures/capture_A3.jpg#capture)

 ### Bonus Puzzle
-This puzzle can be found tucked away on the roof of the factory.
+This secret puzzle can be found tucked away on the roof of the factory.

-<span style="color: blue">Jot down your current theory as to how these bonus puzzles work.</span>
+<span style="color: blue">I wonder what simple lesson this puzzle is trying to convey...</span>

 ![Bonus Puzzle Image](captures/capture_A4.jpg#capture)